Health technology: 3D printing

 3D printing is the use of specialized machines, software programs and materials to automate the process of building certain objects.
 It is having a rapid growth in the prosthesis, medical implants, novel drug formulations and the bioprinting of human tissues and organs.

 Companies such as Surgical Theater provide new technology that is capable of capturing 3D virtual images of patients' brains to use as practice for operations.

 3D printing allows medical companies to produce prototypes to practice before an operation created with artificial tissue.

 3D printing technologies are great for bio-medicine because the materials that are used to make allow the fabrication with control over many design features.

 3D printing also has the benefits of affordable customization, more efficient designs, and saving more time.
-3D printing is precise to design pills to house several drugs due to different release times.
+3D printing could be a precise tool in designing pills to house several drugs, because the control over the structure of pills that 3D Printing provides could in theory help make better pills for drugs that have specific release times.
 The technology allows the pills to transport to the targeted area and degrade safely in the body.
-As such, pills can be designed more efficiently and conveniently.
+As such, pills could be designed more efficiently and conveniently.
 In the future, doctors might be giving a digital file of printing instructions instead of a prescription for medicine.

+3D printing also may have the benefits of affordable customization, more efficient designs, and saving more time.
+3D printing could be a precise tool in designing pills to house several drugs, because the control over the structure of pills that 3D Printing provides could in theory help make better pills for drugs that have specific release times.
+The technology allows the pills to transport to the targeted area and degrade safely in the body.

-Besides, 3D printing will be more useful in medical implants.
+Besides, 3D printing might become more useful in medical implants.
 An example includes a surgical team that has designed a tracheal splint made by 3D printing to improve the respiration of a patient.
 This example shows the potential of 3D printing, which allows physicians to develop new implant and instrument designs easily.

-Overall, in the future of medicine, 3D printing will be crucial as it can be used in surgical planning, artificial and prosthetic devices, drugs, and medical implants.
+Overall, in the future of medicine, 3D printing will likely be crucial as it can be used in surgical planning, artificial and prosthetic devices, drugs, medical implants, and more.

 Artificial intelligence

-The scale and capabilities of artificial intelligence (AI) systems are growing rapidly, notably due to advances in big data.
+The scale and capabilities of generative artificial intelligence (AI) systems are growing rapidly, notably due to advances in big data.
 In healthcare, it is expected to provide easier accessibility of information, and to improve treatments while reducing cost.
 The integration of AI in healthcare tends to improve the quality and efficiency of complex tasks.

 Risks related to AI include the potential lack of accuracy, and privacy concerns related to the collected data.
 Delegating decisions to AI systems may also undermine accountability.
 Moreover, AI systems sometimes learn undesired behaviors from their training data.
 For example, an AI trained to detect skin diseases was found to have a strong tendency to classify images containing a ruler as cancerous, since pictures of malignancies typically include a ruler to show the scale.